jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 ---

 **TL;DR:** Modern applications require a different paradigm in the way they are crafted and deployed.
 GraphQL in particular enables developers to take advantage of incredible tooling like the [Apollo platform](https://www.apollographql.com/docs/fundamentals/platform.html) for crafting flexible APIs and shipping client apps with optimistic UI.
 In this tutorial, we'll explore how to build an application with GraphQL and React.
 And we'll wrap it up with learning how to add authentication.
 The [completed code is available on GitHub](https://github.com/auth0-blog/conference-app).

+{% include tweet_quote.html quote_text="Learn how to develop and secure modern applications with GraphQL, React and Auth0." %}

 ---